 One of the most important responsibilities of field and office management is planning for safety.
 Most on-the-job problems and accidents directly result from improper planning.
 Correcting mistakes in sloping, shoring and/or shielding after work has started slows down the operation, adds to the cost and increases the possibility of an excavation failure.

-Contractors should develop safety checklists to make certain there is enough information about the jobsite and all needed items, such as safety equipment, are on hand.
+Contractors should use OSHA's eTools Guide for Daily Inspection of Trenches and Excavations to make certain there is enough information about the jobsite and all needed items, such as safety equipment, are on hand.

 To help ensure safety in trenching and excavation operations before the start of trenching or excavation, the contractor will need to take these specific conditions into account: